alvindimas05/AriKeys/README.md

 # MythicKeys

 MythicKeys is a client-side mod for Minecraft, which allows your client to receive and send keypresses between servers using the MythicKeys plugin.
-This mod must be used on a server utilizing the [MythicKeysPlugin](https://www.spigotmc.org/resources/mythickeysplugin-custom-keybinds.105968/) to add proper functionality.
+This mod must be used on a server utilizing the [MythicSkillAPI](https://github.com/alvindimas05/MythicSkillAPI) to add proper functionality.

-Latest supported Minecraft version: **1.21**

 ## Installation:
-- **Fabric**
+### **Fabric**
 1. Install [Fabric](https://fabricmc.net/use/installer/)
-2. Download [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) and put it in your mods folder.
+2. Download [Fabric API](https://modrinth.com/mod/fabric-api) and put it in your mods folder.
 3. Download [MythicKeys](https://github.com/alvindimas05/MythicKeys/releases) (Fabric) and put it in your mods folder

 [//]: # (- **NeoForge**)